-Camilla Arvastson is a Project Assistant in the Outreach, Advocacy and Knowledge team in DCAF-ISSAT.
+Camilla Arvastson is a Security Sector Reform Officer in the Knowledge and Outreach team in ISSAT.

-Her role includes research and supporting the development of operational tools and knowledge products in the area of SSR and contributing to ISSAT’s methodology and guidance products on country-specific and thematic issues.
-She also contributes to development of advocacy materials and is responsible for maintaining ISSAT's website and Community of Practice.
+Her role includes development of knowledge products and operational tools in the area of SSR, as well as contributing to ISSAT’s methodology and guidance products on country-specific and thematic issues.
+She also contributes to ISSAT mandates and manages ISSAT's Outreach.

-Prior to taking up this role in June 2019, Camilla worked as Policy Assistant for the European Commission in Brussels in the Directorate-General for International Cooperation and Development (DG DEVCO) and in the Directorate-General for Migration and Home Affairs (DG HOME).
-In these roles she researched and reviewed EU’s external and internal policies on security, development and migration as well as coordination and advocacy work.
-She has also worked as a Desk officer at the Swedish Migration Agency and has experience from United Nations Office on Drugs and Crime (UNODC) in Viet Nam and at the Swedish Delegation to the OECD and UNESCO in Paris, where she worked particularly with the OECD-DAC.
+Before Camilla took up this role in 2021, she worked as Knowledge and Outreach Assistant in DCAF-ISSAT since 2019.
+Prior to that, Camilla worked as Policy Assistant for the European Commission in Brussels in the Directorate-General for International Cooperation and Development (DG DEVCO) and in the Directorate-General for Migration and Home Affairs (DG HOME).
+In these roles she worked with EU’s external and internal policies on security, development and migration as well as coordination and advocacy work.
+She has also worked as a Desk officer at the Swedish Migration Agency, and has experience from United Nations Office on Drugs and Crime (UNODC) in Viet Nam and the Swedish Delegation to the OECD and UNESCO in Paris, where she worked particularly with the OECD-DAC.

-Camilla holds a Master Degree in Peace and Conflict Research from Uppsala University, including exchange studies in Conflict and Coexistence from the Heller School at Brandeis University.
-Her focus has been on the nexus of security and development in post-conflict and fragile contexts, with special emphasis on statebuilding, SSR and prevention.
+Camilla holds a Master Degree in Peace and Conflict Research from Uppsala University, including exchange studies in Conflict and Coexistence from the Heller School for Social Policy and Management at Brandeis University.
+Her focus has been on the nexus of security and development in post-conflict and fragile contexts, with special emphasis on statebuilding, SSR and peacebuilding.
 Additionally, she holds two Bachelor’s degrees in Political Science and in International Relations from the University of Gothenburg, Sweden.

-Camilla speaks Swedish and English and other Nordic languages.
-She also knows French and Spanish.
+Camilla speaks Swedish, English and other Nordic languages.
+She also speaks intermediate French and some Spanish.